Drunk Woman Tries To Get Out Of DUI By Telling Police She’s A ‘Very Clean, Thoroughbred White Girl’

-Going 30 miles-per-hour over the speed limit is likely to catch the attention of even the most lenient of police officers, as Lauren Cutshaw recently learned the hard way.
-Cutshaw was pulled over in Bluffton, South Carolina last Saturday, apparently after celebrating her birthday.
+Going 30 miles per hour over the speed limit is likely to catch the attention of even the most lenient of police officers, as Lauren Cutshaw recently learned the hard way.
+Cutshaw was pulled over in Bluffton, South Carolina, last Saturday, apparently after celebrating her birthday.
 Reports from the Daily Mail also stated she ran a stop sign.

 After smelling alcohol, police also reportedly noticed that Cutshaw also had bloodshot eyes and asked the 32-year-old real estate agent to step out of her vehicle.
 It was then that, through slurred speech, she attempted to reason with police and be given a pass, based on her prior accomplishments and her race.

 Cutshaw maintained she had only imbibed two glasses of wine at her birthday party, earlier that evening.
 However, her blood/alcohol content was more than double the legal limit required to charge a citizen for a DUI in the state of South Carolina.
-Cutshaw reportedly blew a BAC of.18 where the legal limit to operate a motor vehicle is.08.
+Cutshaw reportedly blew a BAC of .18 where the legal limit to operate a motor vehicle is .08.

 Lauren Cutshaw reportedly went on to tell police officers she had been a straight-A student while attending a prestigious college, referring to herself as a “very clean, thoroughbred, white girl.”
 She also elaborated that she had been in a sorority and was a cheerleader while attending college.